neunhoef/shuntingyard/Design.md

 An operator is always put on the function stack, but before that higher precedence operators there have to be "executed".

-An opening bracket put on the function stack.
+An opening bracket is put on the function stack.
 A closing bracket leads to an execute operation, which aims to assemble a complete function expression using the tops of the two stacks.